Route 128 station

-The Boston and Providence Railroad and its successors Old Colony Railroad and New Haven Railroad served Green Lodge station, at the modern station site, from the 1860s to the 1920s.
+The Boston and Providence Railroad and its successors Old Colony Railroad and New Haven Railroad served Green Lodge station, at the modern station site, from the 1850s to the 1920s.
 In 1953, the New Haven opened Route 128 station as a park and ride station adjacent to the Route 128 expressway.
 The original station buildings were replaced in 1965.
 Amtrak took over intercity service in 1971; the MBTA began subsidizing commuter service in 1973.
-The two agencies rebuilt the station from 1998–2000 with high-level platforms, a postmodern station building, and a four-story parking garage.
+The two agencies rebuilt the station from 1998 to 2000 with high-level platforms, a postmodern station building, and a four-story parking garage.
 The station attracted nearby transit-oriented development, but has suffered from unreliable escalators and elevators.

 Station design

 Route 128 station is located just south of the Route 128/I-95 beltway near the tripoint of Canton, Dedham, and Westwood, about 11 miles south of downtown Boston.
 The station has two 1050 ft-long side platforms (the standard Amtrak length) serving the two tracks of the Northeast Corridor.
 The platforms are connected by a glass-walled footbridge, which connects to the upper level of the three-story station building on the west side of the tracks.
 An Amtrak waiting room is located on the first floor; ticketing is on the third floor.
 The second floor is reserved for maintenance purposes.
 The building is a postmodern design "composed of intersecting volumes", with metal and glass walls.

 West of the station is a four-story parking garage with 2,578 spaces.
 About 550 spaces are reserved for Amtrak (with overnight parking allowed), with an entrance from Blue Hill Drive.
 The remaining spaces are for daily MBTA parking, with an entrance from University Avenue.
 Amtrak spaces are on the ground floor for convenient access to the waiting room and the southbound platform; MBTA spaces are on the upper levels for access to the footbridge to the northbound platform.
 Unlike most MBTA stations, credit cards and even E-ZPass transponders are accepted for payment of parking fees.
 The station area and platforms are owned by Amtrak, but the MBTA owns the parking garage and tracks.